What is psychodynamic psychotherapy?

 Why do you charge a fee?

 The Bridge Foundation is a registered charity and receives limited funding.
-We provide free services via Bridge in Schools and the IAPT service but we need to charge for some of our services.
+We provide free services via Bridge in Schools and some commissioned services but we need to charge for some of our services.
 Fees that people pay cover the cost of the service.

 How long will I have to wait?